srang/devilFiler/README.md

 	been allocated.

 In init() we initialize all of our available fileIDs, our inodes, and all blocks of memory
 	all based on our Constants values.
+This also calls rebuild() which attempts to rebuild the old files from disk.

 The createDFile method creates a new DFileID object with the first available fileID and
 	associates the first available iNode for use with that fileID.
 The destroyDFile function